Transportation Development Tax / TDT

 Discount for Change of Use

 Effective July 19, 2012, applicants changing the use of an existing building may be eligible for a TDT discount as high as 75%.
 At the request of the Washington County Coordinating Committee, the Board of County Commissioners considered and approved this temporary discount on June 19, 2012 under Ordinance 751.
 Discount eligibility is limited to buildings at least three years old that are changing to certain commercial, industrial or office uses.
 Discounts are applied to the first 5,000 square feet of floor area, and are calculated at 50% for buildings three years or older, and 75% for buildings 20 years or older.
-The discount expires on June 30, 2015.
-See Ordinance 751 or contact county LUT staff for more details.
+The discount was to expire on June 30, 2015, however Ordinance 793 proposes to make this discount available permanently.

 - TDT Checklist - Applicant Only